helidon-io/helidon/docs/mp/reactivemessaging/introduction.md

 ### Acknowledgement

 Messages carry a callback for reception acknowledgement (ack) and negative acknowledgement (nack).
 An acknowledgement in messaging methods is possible manually by `org.eclipse.microprofile.reactive.messaging.Message#ack` or automatically according explicit or implicit acknowledgement strategy by the messaging core.
 Explicit strategy configuration is possible with `@Acknowledgment` annotation which has one required attribute `value` that expects the strategy type from enum `org.eclipse.microprofile.reactive.messaging.Acknowledgment.Strategy`.
-More information about supported signatures and implicit automatic acknowledgement can be found in specification [Message acknowledgement](https://download.eclipse.org/microprofile/microprofile-reactive-messaging-3.0/microprofile-reactive-messaging-spec-3.0.html#_message_acknowledgement).
+More information about supported signatures and implicit automatic acknowledgement can be found in specification [Message acknowledgement][message-acknowledgement].

 |  |  |
 |----|----|